nftstorage/ucan.storage/readme.md

 The `iss` or "issuer" field contains the public key that issued the token, encoded as a DID.
 The public key can be used to verify the token's signature, which must be created with the corresponding private signing key.

-The `aud` or "audience" field contains the public key that should _recieve_ the token.
+The `aud` or "audience" field contains the public key that should _receive_ the token.

 The `nbf` or "not before" and `exp` or "expiry" fields contain [Unix timestamps][unix-ts] that can be used to control the time window during which the token should be considered valid.